 1. You need to be nimble.
-ATVs are best suited for quick turns and operate well in tight woods, or situations where you are quickly hopping on/off and/or hauling small cargo loads.
+ATVs are best suited for quick turns and operate well in tight woods or situations where you are quickly hopping on and off or are hauling small cargo loads.
 Many ATVs can be put in the back of a pickup truck or can be easily towed to a riding venue.

 2. You’re in a race.
-ATVs come in different forms and sport quads are smaller, lighter and designed for high-performan e riding and racing.
-You can get a Yamaha YFZ450, Yamaha Raptor 700, Honda TRX450R or a Kawasaki KFX450R.
+ATVs come in different forms, and sport quads are smaller, lighter and designed for high-performance riding and racing.
+Some of your options include a Yamaha YFZ450, Yamaha Raptor 700, Honda TRX450R, or a Kawasaki KFX450R.